front/cloud-blocks/README.md

 #### 1.1.1
 * **Fix**: Update blocks if new version available on the cloud
+* **Enhancement**: Improvement in local block screenshots.
+The filename can be both screenshot or thumbnail and it could be in blocks root directory or build folder

 #### 1.1.0
 * **Fix**: Change array dereferencing in activation hook